Potholes and Other Road Hazards

 Cracks in the road are filled with a tar which is very slippery.
 The paint used for lanes and road markings also may be separated from the road due to winter conditions.
 This can also cause slippery conditions for motorcycle riders.

 Although conditions may be less than ideal for riding at the beginning of spring, a rider can travel the road safely with constant observation and preparation.
-Use these tips for a fun safe ride and remember to always make sure your bike is properly registered and insurancd before you hit the road.
+Use these tips for a fun, safe ride and remember to always make sure your bike is properly registered and insured before you hit the road.
 Stay safe and ride with Rider!